zacanger/niddesa/text/mahaniddesa-from-chinese/16-chinese-google.md

 drives away all darkness and gains joy alone.

-"The world including the gods": "The world including the gods, the demons, the Brahma, the generations including the Shaman and the Brahman, the heavens, and the people."
+"The world including the gods": "The world including the gods, the demons, the Brahma, the generations including the Samana and the Brahman, the heavens, and the people."
 It is the world including the gods.

 "If someone with eyes sees": ""When the Blessed One is sitting under the yellow